Amending, Correcting and Changing Court Orders and Judgments in New York

 Once the agreement has been reduced to a judgment, the remedy is to bring a plenary action under a new index number which seeks to set aside the agreement, but does not disturb the judgment.

 There is no appeal from a consent order.
 However, an order resulting from a motion to vacate a stipulation may be appealed, as can an order or judgment from a plenary action to set aside a stipulation.

 An appeal is available only for judgments or orders issued by the court following a full trial where both sides appeared and were heard.
 See CPLR 5701 and CPLR 5501.
 Pursuant to CPLR 5512, only appealable papers may be appealed, and only by a party who is aggrieved under CPLR 5511.
 No new evidence may be presented in an appeal, it is a request to a have a higher court review the trial on the basis that the trial court made mistakes that would affect the outcome.
 Such mistakes could be a mistake in deciding a fact or in applying the law.
 The procedure for appeals is rather complex, and different rules apply for each of the four judicial departments.

 A modification seeks a new order based on new circumstances that exist now but did not exist when the original order was made.
 It does not seek change an old order retroactively.

-The article "Amending, Correcting and Changing Court Orders and Judgments in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Amending, Correcting and Changing Court Orders and Judgments in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.